Florida Solar Incentives & Tax Credits [2023]

 • You must own the solar equipment yourself, either purchased with cash or financed through a loan.
 (The federal solar tax credit does not apply if the solar equipment is under lease or acquired through a power purchase agreement.)

 • The solar equipment must be newly installed or put into service in the year you claim the credit.
+(If the solar tax credit exceeds your tax liability in the year of installation, the excess amount can be carried forward to offset future tax liabilities.)

 As long as you meet these standards, you should be eligible for the federal solar tax credit.